luisnaranjo733/drf-spa-template/README.md

-# drf-vue-template
+# drf-spa-template
-A DRF - Vue template project that allows user to view shopping lists.
+A DRF - SPA template project that allows user to view shopping lists.

 * Backend
   * Python 3.6